Helen McCloy

-Helen McCloy (June 6, 1904 New York – December 1, 1994 Woodstock, NY), pseudonym Helen Clarkson, was an American mystery writer, whose series character Dr. Basil Willing debuted in Dance of Death (1938).
+Helen McCloy (6 June 1904 – 1 December 1994), pseudonym Helen Clarkson, was an American mystery writer, whose series character Dr. Basil Willing debuted in Dance of Death (1938).
 Willing believes, that "every criminal leaves psychic fingerprints, and he can't wear gloves to hide them."
 He appeared in 13 of McCloy's novels and in several of her short stories.
 McCloy often used the theme of doppelganger, but in the end of the story she showed a psychological or realistic explanation for the seemingly supernatural events.

 Biography

-Helen McCloy was born in New York City.
-Her mother was the writer Helen Worrell McCloy and father, William McCloy, was the longtime managing editor of the New York Evening Sun.
+Helen McCloy was born on 6 June 1904 in New York City.
+Her mother was the writer Helen Worrell McCloy and her father, William McCloy, was the longtime managing editor of the New York Evening Sun.
 She was educated at the Brooklyn Friends School, run by Brooklyn's Quaker community.
 In 1923 she went to France and studied at the Sorbonne.
 After finishing her studies, she worked for William Randolph Hearst's International News Service (1927–1932).
 Then she was an art critic for International Studio and other magazines, and free-lance contributor to London Morning Post and Parnassus.
 She returned to the United States in 1932.

 In 1946 McCloy married Davis Dresser, who had gained fame with his Mike Shayne novels, written under the pseudonym Brett Halliday.
 In 1948 they had a daughter, Chloe; McCloy was 44 years old.
 She founded with Dresser the Torquil Publishing Company and a literary agency (Halliday and McCloy).
 Their marriage ended in 1961.
 In the 1950s and 1960s McCloy was a co-author of review column for Connecticut newspapers and in 1950 she became the first woman to serve as president of Mystery Writers of America.
 In 1954 she received an Edgar award from the same organization for her criticism.
 McCloy helped to found in 1971 a New England chapter of the Mystery Writers of America in Boston.

+She died on 1 December 1994 in Woodstock, New York.